mwajdzik/course-ionic/README.md

 - ionViewCanLeave
 - ionViewWillLeave
 - ionViewDidLeave
 - ionViewWillUnload - page about to be destroyed

+## View hooks - can be used eg. with modals

+- willEnter
+- didEnter
+- willLeave
+- didLeave
+- willUnload
+- onWillDismiss
+- onDidDismiss